revelryengine/platform/packages/gltf/README.md

-# Revelry Engine glTF library
+# Revelry Engine glTF

-!> Project Status - This project is in a very alpha state and is not fully implemented yet.
+This glTF library facalitates loading glTF/glb files and preparing them for the rendering pipeline.